IT Services Help and Support Accounts and passwords

 - Undergraduate Students

-The accounts of Undergraduates are current for the year of enrolment and are extended for 6 months after course completion. - Postgraduate by Coursework Students
+The accounts of Undergraduates are current for the year of enrolment and are extended for 180 days after course completion. - Postgraduate by Coursework Students

 The accounts of Postgraduates by Coursework are current for the year of enrolment and are extended for 6 months after course completion. - Postgraduate by Research Students

-The accounts of Postgraduates by Research are current for:- The year of enrolment, and are extended for 6 months after course completion.
+The accounts of Postgraduates by Research are current for:- The year of enrolment and are extended for 6 months after course completion.

 - Further, for at most another year post their thesis submission date.